 The first song in the album, Knights of Malta, is a great intro, with its symphonic and orchestrated style.
 I’m guessing this is more like Corgan’s track because it is very Zeitgeist and Tonight Tonight of Mellon Collie and the Infinite Sadness.

-Travels and With Sympathy are songs that alternative rock fans that are not necessarily The Smashing Pumpkins fans might like.
+Travels and With Sympathy are songs that alternative rock fans who are not necessarily The Smashing Pumpkins fans might like.
 Alienation reminds me of U2, so I guess fans of the Irish band would love it.

 I like Silvery Sometimes (Ghosts) as the intro is like 1979 of Mellon Collie and the Infinite Sadness.
 I guess that’s the reason why they made it the second single–to excite old fans like me.
-The song gave me goosebumps the third time I listed to the album (after a few months), not because it’s new to me, but because it gives me full of nostalgia.
+The song gave me goosebumps the third time I listened to the album (after a few months), not because it’s new to me, but because it gives me full of nostalgia.